Remember your favourite teacher from school? The one who supported you, inspired you, and made your lessons worth looking forward to?

 Creating lightbulb moments.
 Generating curiosity.
 Increasing confidence.
 Shaping minds and lives.

 Every day is different

-Ask any teacher about their proudest moments and you'll hear even more fantastic tales of students realising their potential, learning confidence and ambition, and ultimately changing for the better as a result of that teacher’s work.
+Ask any teacher about their proudest moments and you'll hear of students realising their potential, growing confidence, and ultimately changing for the better as a result of their work.